thewooniverse/learning_scripts/AI_studies/projects/PP1_learningGPT/README.md

 -- practice_project.md

 - learning_progress.pickle --> eventually, will track the progress of my learning, spaced repetition, scores and track what it is that I need to review until mastery.

+##### TODOs:
+1. Initializing /documents/learn-module/ with the relevant folders
+2. Creating and storing the relevant vectorstores within a given directory 2.a.
+This also includes being able to chop large libraries and execute against them part by part to embed them and add them to the vectorstore individually.

+3. Loading the correct vectostore-collection when there is a user query
+4. Returning / printing the user query and then storing the conversation history in a persistent db so that it can be used as context in the future.